WebP image format support

 I'm also wondering if something like "scale this png and convert it to webp" would be multiple steps for TYPO3?
 What is currently happening, if you for example scale a png and you output-format is jpg?

-#10 Updated by Oliver Hader about 1 month ago
+Updated by Oliver Hader over 1 year ago

 Issue #88537 contained some additional links and info in markup (which is duplicated here)